uecode/qpush-bundle/docs/iron-mq-provider.md

 ###Configuration

-This provider relies on the [Iron MQ PHP SDK](https://github.com/iron-io/iron_mq_php) and needs to have the library included in your `composer.json` file.
+This provider relies on the [Iron MQ](https://github.com/iron-io/iron_mq_php) classes and needs to have the library included in your `composer.json` file.

 Configuring the provider is very easy.
 It requires that you have already created an account and Project.

-[Iron.io](http://www.iron.io/) provides free accounts for Development.
+[Iron.io](http://www.iron.io/) provides free accounts for Development, which makes testing and using this easy.

 Just include your OAuth `token` and `project_id` in the configuration and set your queue to use the `ironmq` provider.